Long Nose Legacy Book Review

 Happy to say that Doc and other veterinarians in Long Nose Legacy do indeed arrive as heroes.
 I just want to be sure the rest of us understand the emotional and other costs of such work.

-You should also know that Long Nose Legacy starts with a litter of puppies being born, so if you're cranky about even reputable breeders or so-called "show dogs," this might not be the book for you.
+You should also know that Long Nose Legacy starts with a litter of puppies being born.
+If you're cranky about even reputable breeders or so-called "show dogs," this might not be the book for you.